 Barrett Brown is an American activist, author, and freelance writer/journalist.
-His work has appeared in the Guardian, Vanity Fair, Huffington Post, Businessweek, Skeptic, Skeptical Inquirer, Al Jazeera English, New York Press, American Atheist, McSweeney’s, True/Slant and other outlets.
+His work has appeared in the Guardian, Vanity Fair, Huffington Post, Businessweek, True/Slant, Skeptical Inquirer and many other outlets.
 He has appeared as a guest on MSNBC, Fox News and Russia Today and as an interviewee in three recent documentary films: We Are Legion, Future Radicals, and Terms and Conditions May Apply.

-Although Barrett had a serious side, he was also noted for his irreverence and use of humor, satire and hyperbole, demonstrated through writings for National Lampoon, The Onion et al. and his similar demeanor and mannerisms as the cult figure Hunter S. Thompson.
+Although Barrett had a serious side, he was also noted for his irreverence and use of humor, satire and hyperbole, demonstrated through writings for National Lampoon and The Onion and is often described as a modern-day Hunter S. Thompson.

-Having previously been raided by the FBI on March 6, 2012 and not charged with any crime in relation to that incident, on September 12, 2012 Barrett Brown was again raided and this time arrested by the Federal Bureau of Investigation while he was online participating in a Tinychat session.
+Having previously been raided by the FBI on March 6, 2012 and not arrested or charged, on September 12, 2012 Barrett Brown was again raided and this time arrested by the Federal Bureau of Investigation while he was online participating in a Tinychat session.
 He was subsequently denied bail and detained without charge and adequate medical treatment for over two weeks while in the custody of US Marshals.
 In the first week of October 2012, he was finally indicted on three counts. related to alleged activities or postings on popular websites such as Twitter and YouTube.

 Barrett has pleaded not guilty in all three cases.
-He is currently incarcerated while awaiting trial in Mansfield, TX.
+He is currently incarcerated while awaiting trial.
 At this critical time, with such a prominent internet activist facing an extremely difficult legal battle and uncertain future, he needs our unwavering help and support.
 We encourage you to donate to his defense, so that he may have the resources he needs to fight these charges.
 Your prospective contribution has significance in a wider campaign for free speech and transparency both on the internet and across the world.